 You might not know what it’s called, but you have used the Rich Content Editor multiple times.
 It’s the ribbon of tools at the top of the frame when you edit pages, discussions, assignments, etc. in Canvas.

-The new Rich Content Editor is much more compact (only one row of tools) and eliminates the right side-bar menu:
+The new Rich Content Editor is much more compact and eliminates the right side-bar menu:

 Advantages of the New Rich Content Editor: